-Timetabling (TT) The teaching space allocation framework is constrained by timetabling needs, and we believe that space allocation needs to take some account of this.
+Timetabling (TT) [3,4]: Teaching space allocation is also constrained by timetabling needs, and we take this aspect into account.
 Hence we use here a timetabling penalty (TT) that is just a standard conflict matrix between events; a set of pairs of events that should not be placed at the same timeslot.
-For this paper we will simply use randomly generated graphs.
+For this paper we will simply use randomly generated conflict graphs.
 We use TT(p) to denote that each potential conflict is taken independently with probability percentage, p.
 For example, TT(70) means that the conflict density is (about) 70%.

 Conflict Inheritance Problem: Course conflicts are used to represent the case that students are enrolled for both of the courses in the conflict.
-In standard university timetabling, the conflict graph will be fixed, but with sectioning part of the point is that students can be assigned to sections with the intention of resolving conflicts.
-(The problem of assigning students to sections is treated in [7]).
-For example, in [2] a relaxed conflict matrix is created, and in particular it is less dense than the matrix between courses.
+In standard university timetabling, the conflict graph will be fixed but, with sectioning.
+Part of the point is that students can be assigned to sections with the intention of resolving conflicts.
+The problem of assigning students to sections is treated in [15, 14, 13, and others].
+For example, in [13] a relaxed conflict matrix is created, and in particular it is less dense than the matrix between courses.
 Hence, if a course has multiple sections, then not every section ought to have the same conflicts as the parent course.
-That is, there is a "conflict inheritance problem": when a course is split, how should we decide upon the timetable conflicts given to the resulting events (also see [12]).
+That is, there is a "conflict inheritance problem": when a course is split, how should we decide upon the timetable conflicts given to the resulting events (also see [16]).
 This problem is not studied here, but destined for future work.
 In this initial study of splitting, we will look at the simpler case in which the inheritance is full; that is, on splitting, each event inherits all the conflicts of the course.

-Location (L) It is common in timetabling, that we want to reduce the physical travel distances for students between events.
+Location (L) [3, 4]: A common objective in timetabling is the goal of reducing the physical travel distances for students between events.
 It also seems likely that students and faculty would prefer that the events they attend will be close to their own department.
 We do not attempt to model this exactly but instead use a simple model in which there is a penalty if the department of the event is different from that of the room-slot.
 Specifically, if an event i has department D(i), and is allocated to a room r with department D(r), then there is a penalty matrix derived from the department, Y(D(i), D(r)).
-Events in their own department are not penalised, Y(d,d) = 0, and the off-diagonal elements we selected arbitrarily (as we did not have physical data).
+Events in their own department are not penalised, Y(d, d) = 0, and the off-diagonal elements were selected arbitrarily (as we did not have physical data).
 The total Location penalty is just the sum of this penalty over all allocated events.

-Section Size (SZ) For courses such as tutorials or seminars it is standard that the be intended to be small groups, hence when splitting we need to be able to control the sizes of the sections.
-In this paper we use a simple model in which we take a target size for the sections, and simply penalise the deviation from that target.
-Given an allocated event i, with a number of students $c_i$ and with, I the total number of allocated events; and a target section size T. The section size penalty SZ we use is
+Section Size (SZ): For courses such as tutorials or seminars it is standard that they are intended to be in small groups, hence when splitting, we need to be able to control the sizes of the sections.
+In this paper, we use a simple model in which we take a target size for the sections, and simply penalise the deviation from that target.
+Given an allocated event i, let the number of students be $c_i$ , the total number of allocated events be I, and the target section size T. The section size penalty SZ that we use is

-$$SZ = \sum{i=1}^{I} |c_i - T| \tag{2}$$
+$$SZ = \sum{i=1}^{I} |c_i - T|$$ (2)